MicrosoftDocs/azure-docs/articles/automation/automation-security-overview.md

 <sup>1</sup> Non-administrator users in your Azure AD tenant can [register AD applications](../active-directory/develop/howto-create-service-principal-portal.md#permissions-required-for-registering-an-app) if the Azure AD tenant's **Users can register applications** option on the **User settings** page is set to **Yes**.
 If the application registration setting is **No**, the user performing this action must be as defined in this table.

 If you aren't a member of the subscription's Active Directory instance before you're added to the Global Administrator role of the subscription, you're added as a guest.
-In this situation, you receive a `You do not have permissions to create…` warning on the **Add Automation Account** page.
+In this situation, you receive a `You do not have permissions to create…` warning on the **Add Automation account** page.

 To verify that the situation producing the error message has been remedied: